 - Create one central notebook or binder.
 Create tabs or sections for budget, guest list, food, entertainment, decorations, etc. Use sheet protectors for pictures, magazine articles, business cards and the like.
 Be sure to use extra-wide tabs so the sheet protectors don’t hide the tabs.

 - Looking for ways to simplify?
-It’s totally ok to use paper goods.
+It’s totally acceptable to use paper goods.
 Consider making it pot luck.
 Bake ahead of time and freeze.
 Delegate!
 If possible, hire a cleaning service and/or a caterer.

 - Stock up on Ziploc bags, aluminum foil, Saran wrap and extra paper goods.